apeltzer/EAGER-GUI/docs/contents/licencing.rst

 Licencing
 =========

 The EAGER pipeline uses several tools and methods in order to process data.
 The following list contains all tools and methods with respective links to the corresponding webpages.
-For licencing information regarding these methods and tools, please see the respective webpages.
+For licencing information regarding these methods and tools, please see the respective web pages.

   * FastQC
   * FastXTools